 We develop a new atmospheric correction algorithm for Landsat 8 imagery based on the empirical line method (ELM) that does not rely on the black pixel assumption.
 This algorithm uses pseudo-invariant features (PIF) from the image, ground-truth data, and water-leaving reflectances from an in-water radiative transfer model to determine reflectance and radiance values of the bright and dark pixels used in the ELM method.
 We compare the results with in situ remote sensing reflectance measurements for different water bodies that exhibit a range of optical properties.

-ATMOSPHERIC CORRECTION FOR LANDSAT 8 OVER CASE 2 WATERS
+VALIDATION OF THE MOB-ELM ATMOSPHERIC CORRECTION ALGORITHM FOR LANDSAT 8 OVER CASE 2 WATERS

 Javier A. Concha and John R. Schott